Preaching of The Word of God

 First you must have the words of God, all of them, then you must know what they teach (in context) and then you are to preach it.
 When this is done faithfully together with sincerity, then the work of the preacher is set on a course that could change the forever of many.
 What a terrible privilege.

 called for preaching

 And what shall those who are CALLED to preach say at this?
 Shall they refrain from preaching?
 Not if they are called to do so.

 Then I said, I will not make mention of him, Nor speak any more in his name.
 But his word was in mine heart as a burning fire shut up in my bones, And I was weary with forbearing, and I could not stay.

 For though I preach the gospel, I have nothing to glory of: for necessity is laid upon me; yea, woe is unto me, if I preach not the gospel!

-Yet it wells within the man who is called to preach, but fear should fall upon him if he is not ready for that responsibility.
-Many men in the scriptures were called to a work early in their lives but not yet ready to perform it until they have sought after the Lord who had done the work within them to prepare them.
+It wells and builds within the man who is called to preach, but fear should fall upon him if he is not ready for that responsibility.
+Many men in the scriptures were called to a work early in their lives but not yet ready to perform it until they have sought after the Lord who will do the work within them, to prepare them.

 Joseph was prepared by the Lord through dreams by the seventeenth year of his life, which he unwittingly shared with his brethren, yet it would not be until he was thirty years of age before he fulfilled that role, and another nine years would pass before his brethren would indeed bow down themselves to him (Genesis 45:6).
 Moses knew it would be he that was to deliver Israel, he thought to undertake it forty years before he was ready (Acts 7:25).
 David was anointed King when he was but a ruddy youth and returned to feed his sheep, he did not attain the throne for at least another decade.